seangirard/supper/_posts/2014-01-06-coconut-tumeric-rice.md

 title: Coconut Tumeric Rice
 ---

+> I'm still working out some reasonable proportions on this one.

 * 2 c white rice
 * 1 t turmeric
 * 1 t vegetable oil
-* 1/4 t salt
+* 1/4 t salt (you can skip this)
-* 1 14oz can  coconut milk, plus 1 can water
+* 1 14 oz can  coconut milk, plus 1 can water

 Rinse and drain the rice